 Check plumbing fixtures for moisture often, including looking for leaks where water builds up and can encourage mold fungus growth.

 Comfortable temperatures in all living quarters, including the basement, bathroom, and attic are crucial to maintaining appropriate humidity levels as well as ensuring that heat and condensation from normal activities and occurrences do not pool on surfaces.

 Insulate basement walls, piping, and the exterior walls of older homes because as temperatures drop, the potential for localized condensation increases.
 This increase is a hotspot for mold fungus growth.

 Coat basement and exterior walls with a water resistant mold sealant.
 Even though your property is not water proof this method prevents an additional layer of protection against water seeping into the foundation of the home and/or business.

 Have your roof inspected for leaks as well as missing or damaged tiles and shingles.
 This can prevent water from leaking into the attic, which would prevent mold within these areas.

 Keep sprinklers away from your home.
 When water comes in contact with the exterior of the home, moisture builds up and this can be a facilitator for mold growth.

-Keep gutters and down spouts clear and clean.
+Keep gutters, down spouts and drainage pipes clean and clear of debris.
 Anything that backs up in these areas can prevent water from efficiently being removed from property.

 Apply proper landscaping methods that will prevent water from saturating around the exterior of the property and seeping into the foundation.